bacontime/blog-mirror/econ/childcaretime.md

 [^primaryVsSecondaryChildcare]: The BLS uses "Primary Childcare" to refer to time spent where caring for or helping a child is the primary activity.
 "Secondary Childcare" is time spent watching a child while doing something else, like cooking.

+## Data on Childcare Timeuse from ATUS

+These averages look at survey responses collected 2005-2019 from respondents who have at least one of their own children below the age of 18 living in their household.

 ![](ccimg/0519_all_.svg)
 ![](ccimg/0519_all_♀.svg)
 ![](ccimg/0519_all_♂.svg)

+Mothers tend to spend more time on average caring for children than do fathers.

+The largest differences are seen in physical care (bathing, dressing, feeding, etc.).

+Mothers also spend a lot more time on secondary childcare (watching

+On the other hand, fathers and mothers spend similar amounts of time playing with their children.

 <div markdown="block" style="width:150%">